fernandozuher/naoqi_webots/README.md

 C code, inside the source code (C++ files), was translated to C++ whenever possible.
 It's better practice to avoid C in C++ files.

-In some methods it was not possible to translate because of some "undefined reference".
+It was not possible to translate some functions because of weird "undefined reference".
 Example:
     wb_camera_enable(m_tag, 5 * time_step) // camera.h

 I need more time to understand some of those particular interdependences.